-New Mexico Financial Law assists our clients in preventing harassment from creditors at home and at work.
+New Mexico Financial and Family Law assists our clients in preventing harassment from creditors at home and at work.
 We help debtors understand the law and provide them with the tools and means to demand and insure their legal rights are being honored.

 You don’t have to be in bankruptcy to insure that debt collectors treat you fairly.
 Whether or not you are currently in bankruptcy, the Fair Debt Collection Practices Act requires that debt collectors not only treat you fairly but it prohibits certain methods of debt collection.
 Personal, family and household debts are all covered under the this act; however, business loans are not covered by this law.